ism-hub/ansible/README.md

 3. Add Deluge as Download-Clients - Setting -> Download Client -> <press + sign> -> click on deluge -> fill the form (mainly the deluge pass and the `Host` as the ip of the server)
 4. Add Indexers (using Jacket) - basically enter Jackett `http://<server-ip>:9117/` and follow the instructions there (press `Add indexer` choose some (like 1337x, ThePirateBay, Torrentz, etc.) and follow `Adding a Jackett indexer in Sonarr or Radarr`)
 5. Rename episodes/Movies (Settings -> Media Management -> Rename Episodes/Movies <click the choice-box>)
-6. When downloading something choose the `Root Folder` to be `/data` (need to do once and it remembers for the next time) (without this the hard-link wont work and it will copy and use up more space)
+6. When downloading something choose the `Root Folder` to be `/data/finished` (need to do once and it remembers for the next time) (without this the hard-link wont work and it will copy and use up more space)
+(when deluge finish to download to `/data/downloads`, sonarr/radarr will hardlink it (with a more readable name to `/data/finished`))

 ## Nextcloud-Server